kevinlondon/kevinlondon.github.io/src/content/blog/2025-06-12-ai-prisoners-dilemma.md

 - meta
 ---

+Two years ago I wrote 90-100% of my code by hand.
+Today it's maybe 30%.
+Each step felt reasonable, but I think we might all be trapped in what I'm calling the AI prisoner's dilemma.

-I've been thinking about this thing I'm calling the AI prisoner's dilemma.
-The tech industry can't make up its mind about AI: one month AI's going to save us all, the next it's going to destroy everything.
+The tech industry can't make up its mind about AI: one month it's going to save us all, the next it's going to destroy everything.
 Beneath all the takes, there's a weird structural problem.